abantecart/abantecart-languages/README.md

 # abantecart-languages
 AbanteCart repository specificaly dedicated for language extensions

-We ask anyone who is native speeker for the language provided here goin and help with improving these translations.
+We ask anyone who is native speeker for the languages provided here join and help with improving these translations.

 Simple steps to help: